RahulModak74/QUANTUM_GRAVITY_WITH_MW/README.md

 Spacetime uncertainty satisfied:      85% ± 3%
 ```

-> **Note:** The 3.3% residual is the VAE’s fitting error on synthetic data that exactly satisfies Einstein’s equations.
-It is **not** a prediction of Planck‑scale quantum corrections – but it shows the VAE can approximate the target data well.
+> **Note:** The 3.3% residual is a mix of  the VAE’s fitting error on synthetic data that exactly satisfies Einstein’s equations.  but it shows the VAE can approximate the target data well.

 **300× improvement from V1** (reduced Einstein error from 980% to 3.3%) – achieved by fixing the data generator to be physically consistent, not by changing the physics.